How do I register for courses?

 Registration for any given quarter is restricted to particular time periods that vary from student to student based on a number of factors.
 Each student is assigned a registration time ticket that specifies this registration time period.
 In order to access the registration time ticket, please follow the following procedure:

-- select the appropriate term from the drop-down menu; and
+- Select the appropriate term from the drop-down menu

 I am an on campus student, can I take online courses?

 The online sections of graduate courses offered by the ECE Department that have both an online and on campus section meeting during the same quarter are restricted to online students only.
 In order to be granted an exception to this restriction, an on campus student:

 - must be, at the time of exception granting, registered for, and remain registered for, an on campus course that is in direct time conflict with the on campus section of the course for which online section enrollment is being requested or

 - must be classified as part-time and be, at the time of exception granting, registered for, and remain registered for, at least one on campus course.